 Keto Brownie Layer

-- Pre-heat oven to 350 degrees line both the bottom and sides of an 8x8 square pan.
+- Pre-heat oven to 350 degrees line both the bottom and sides of an 8x8 square pan with parchement paper.
 This will make it easier to lift out of the pan once baked.

 - Melt the baking chocolate and butter either in a double boiler.
 Or in a microwave in increments of 30 seconds until fully melted.
 Stir well and allow to cool for 5 minutes.